huyejia/latticefold/README.md

 Available packages:
 - `latticefold`: main crate, contains the non-interactive folding scheme implementation, together with the Ajtai commitment scheme, R1CS/CCS structures, Fiat-Shamir transcript machinery, etc.
+- `latticefold-plus`: an improved version of LatticeFold.
+Currently a work-in-progress implementation.
+See [more](latticefold-plus/README.md).
 - `cyclotomic-rings`: contains the trait definition of a ring suitable to be used in the LatticeFold protocol, a few ready-to-use rings and short challenge set machinery.

 ## Performance report